awsdocs/amazon-chime-user-guide/doc_source/phone.md

 # Dialing phone numbers with Amazon Chime<a name="phone"></a>

-If your administrator has enabled the corresponding calling options for your Amazon Chime account, you can use the Amazon Chime client to dial phone numbers, send SMS messages to phone numbers, add phone numbers to your contacts, and access voicemail\.
+If your Amazon Chime administrator has enabled the corresponding calling options for your account, you can use the Amazon Chime client to dial phone numbers in the public switched telephone network \(PSTN\)\.
+You can also send SMS messages to PSTN phone numbers, add PSTN phone numbers to your contacts, and access voicemail\.
+For more information, see [Managing phone numbers in Amazon Chime](https://docs.aws.amazon.com/chime/latest/ag/phone-numbers.html) in the *Amazon Chime Administrator Guide*\.

 You can also call or message phone numbers or contacts from the past 30 days in **Call history**, under **Meetings and Calls**\.

 **Note**
 Amazon Chime is not a replacement for your telephone\.
-It can not be used for emergency calling\.
+It cannot be used for emergency calling\.

 ## Dial a phone number<a name="dial-phone"></a>